How To Use Preserved Lemons For The Ultimate Flavor

 Stews and Soups

-The typical way to use preserved lemons is by adding preserved lemons peel to tagines, stews, and soups.
-They will add a contrasting brightness and background depth of flavor that makes the dishes unique and delicious.
+The typical way to use preserved lemons is to add the peel to tagines, stews, and soups.
+They add a contrasting brightness and background depth of flavor that makes the dishes unique and delicious.

 Salad Dressings/Vinaigrettes